 What features would you like in your new PM system?
 What desired features are available in PM systems currently on the market?

 Key features to look for:

 - Ability to automate routine processes

 - Integration with your EHR

 - Reporting and financial analytics capabilities-including support for monitoring your practice's KPIs

 - Cloud-based hosting options

-- Integration with virtual visits (if your practice offers patients telehealth options or is considering doing so in the future)
+- Integration with virtual visits

 DO YOUR RESEARCH